Triton-Robotics-Training/Embedded-Week-1/README.md

 ## Assignment

 Using a potentiometer, have an led flicker with a period of 2s, and be on for that percentage of time (Ex: at 0.3 it will be on 30% of the time, which is 0.6 seconds, and off 70% of the time, 1.4 seconds). `wait_ms(milliseconds)` might come in handy here.
+You can create a potentiometer by going to the "Add Components" button and going through the dropdown to potentiometer.
 Again, once you're done, put this on gituhub and push.